official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 239 JIC Assessment, 3 September 2003, ‘Iraq: Threats to Security’.

-94

-The Report of the Iraq Inquiry692.
-There was a strong case for reinforcing MND(SE) so that it could handle its high‑priority tasks (providing essential security for reconstruction projects, protecting existing infrastructure, guarding key sites and improving border security to inhibit the import of arms from Iran) effectively in changing circumstances.
+692. There was a strong case for reinforcing MND(SE) so that it could handle its high‑priority tasks (providing essential security for reconstruction projects, protecting existing infrastructure, guarding key sites and improving border security to inhibit the import of arms from Iran) effectively in changing circumstances.
 Those tasks all